A strong partnership

 Three months later, on October 4, 1997, Marc Grossman, Assistant Secretary of State for European and Canadian Affairs, pay a visit to Romania, during which the areas of interest of the Strategic Partnership were established.
 Marc Grossman has meetings with President Emil Constantinescu, Prime Minister Victor Ciorbea and Foreign Minister Adrian Severin.

-President Emil Constantinescu’s address to a joint session of the U.S. Congress in 1998 became a landmark event in the history of our Strategic Partnership (the first one delivered by a Romanian leader).
+President Emil Constantinescu’s address to a joint session of the U.S. Congress on July 15, 1998 became a landmark event in the history of our Strategic Partnership (the first one delivered by a Romanian leader).

 The U.S. Secretary of State, Madeleine Albright, pay a visit to Romania on June 22, 1999, during which she meets the President of Romania, Emil Constantinescu.